sahil0094/UnstructuredIO_S3_to_DatabricksDVolume/README.md

 # S3 to Databricks Volume Pipeline

-This project demonstrates how to set up a data pipeline that processes documents from an S3 bucket and loads them into a Databricks Delta table using Unstructured's platform.
+This project demonstrates how to set up a data pipeline that processes documents from an S3 bucket and loads them into a Databricks Delta Volume using Unstructured's platform.
 The pipeline includes document processing, chunking, and embedding generation.

 ## Overview